cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### DeriveKeyPair {#derive-key-pair}

-The keys that `DeriveKeyPair()` produces have only as much entropy as the provided input keying material.
+The keys that `DeriveKeyPair()` produce have only as much entropy as the provided input keying material.
 For a given KEM, the `ikm` parameter given to `DeriveKeyPair()` SHOULD have length at least `Nsk`, and SHOULD have at least `Nsk` bytes of entropy.